-If you ask a random sampling of customer success professionals what their job is, you'd probably get a handful of wide-ranging answers.
+If you ask a group of customer success professionals what their job is, you'd probably get a handful of wide-ranging answers.

-So, the long and short of it is, it's well-understood that customer success is more than simply customer support.
+So, it's well-understood that customer success is more than customer support.
 But, are there ways that a customer success team can make an even bigger impact on the company's bottom line?

 At nearly every company, one of the top goals is growth.
-When you take a step back and frame the job of a customer success organization as ‘growing the company,' you realize that the function has the potential to make a larger impact on a company's growth than you may have previously thought.
+When you take a step back and think of customer success as "growing the company," you realize that your success team has the potential to make a significant impact on your company's short- and long-term growth.

 Customer Acquisition vs. Customer Retention

-Customer acquisition is about bringing new customers is.
-Customer retention is about keeping existing customers around.
-One isn't more important than the other -- both are critically important to business growth, and ideally, salespeople and customer success professionals collaborate to achieve both outcomes simultaneously.
+Customer acquisition is about bringing new customers in.
+Customer retention is about keeping those customers around.
+One isn't more important than the other — both are critically important to business growth, and ideally, salespeople and customer success professionals collaborate to achieve both outcomes simultaneously.

 How to Improve Customer Acquisition